nikkijuk/PlainRssReader/README.md

 * a ListView showing all RSS Feed Stories,
 * a detail View showing a single Feed Story, and
 * a Settings view for configuring information about the App’s settings.
-** use the Junit testing framework to implement unit and integration tests for their application ** tests must cover the functionality of the app.
+** use the Junit testing framework to implement unit and integration tests for their application.
+** tests must cover the functionality of the app.
 ** Support persistent storage of information in an app’s content provider.
 * Have well documented source code and a short video that shows how your app works when it's run.